 A key role within SYPTE to ensure proper administration of its financial affairs is the Head of Financial Services who fulfils the statutory role of Chief Financial Officer as set out in the CIPFA Statement on the Role of Chief Financial Officer in Local Government (2016).
-They have effectively fulfilled their role during the year and there are no issues in respect of their role which impact on effective governance of SYPTE during 2016/17.
+The permanent Head of Financial Services left SYPTE employment in September 2017.
+Since then, acknowledging the importance of this role but the continuing uncertainty about the future organisational structure, this position has been filled on an interim basis.
+This has effectively fulfilled the role during the year and there are no issues in respect of the role which impact on effective governance of SYPTE during 2017/18.

 SYPTE has a comprehensive management accounting system in place providing management with regular financial and performance information against budget.
-The Management Board reviews the detailed management accounts each quarter and variances from the plan are analysed, explained and acted on in a timely manner.
+The Management Board reviews the detailed Management Accounts each quarter and variances from the plan are analysed, explained and acted on in a timely manner.
 In addition, the Management Board receives a financial and progress report on the Capital Programme on a quarterly basis for discussion and action.

-A Business Partner process has been established whereby a member of the Finance Team will work closely with all budget holders to identify and monitor variances in their budgets.
-This leads to more informed reporting to Management Board and is also used to inform the budget setting phase of the Planning Process.
+A business partner process has been established whereby a member of the Finance team will work closely with all budget holders to identify and monitor variances in their budgets.
+This leads to more informed reporting to Management Board and is also used to inform the budget setting phase of the planning process.